shawnthroop/STLanyard/README.md

 A simple wrapper for the iOS keychain.

 I was about to start building a sharing service into an app but dealing with `(__bridge id)kSecAttrService` and `CFTypeRef` was getting the best of me.
 So, I created this to hide all that ugly confusing stuff.
+[JNKeychain](https://github.com/jeremangnr/JNKeychain) helped me understand how the keychain worked but was too basic for my needs.

 ## Basic use

 All of the examples below are taken from a current project of mine being built for App.net.
-Below I explain how to store user credentials (an accessToken) recieved after authenticating an account with ADNKit.
+Below I explain how to store user credentials (an accessToken) recieved after authenticating an account with [ADNKit](https://github.com/joeldev/ADNKit).

 ### Adding an Item